 At Bankfields, we strive to have an excellent relationship with parents and the wider community.
 For many years we have endeavoured to be approachable and welcoming to our parents by holding a number of performances, specifically at Christmas and the end of the academic year.
+Our children also participate in a number of events within the wider community, putting their musical knowledge and skills to good use.
 In addition, we formally report on music to parents at the end of each school year and at regular parent consultations.
 Where appropriate, we would report to governors with regards to music in the termly head teacher's report.
 We also make use of local resources and any appropriate visitors, music services.